divvungiellatekno/giellalt.uit.no/ling/docu-testing.md

-Testing tools for the Sámi language technology project
+Testing tools for the sámi language technology project
 ======================================================

 1. Purpose